raphavtorres/clock_in/README.md

 # clock_in

-The project's objective is to create a time clock to control the students' attendance at the Senai Roberto Mange School
+The project's objective is to create a time clock to control the student's attendance at Senai Roberto Mange School, using t

-For this project we used our learning acquired in the Hardware, Operating Systems and Pyhton classes, with the guidance of our teacher Celso ricardo.
+For this project we used our knowledge acquired in the Hardware, Operating Systems and Pyhton classes, with the guidance of teacher Celso ricardo.

+Project developed by the students: